Skip to main content

 Workflows

 Workflows execute actions automatically when events occur in Slant.
-They follow if-this-then-that logic.
+They follow if-this-then-that logic with a visual builder.
 Example workflows:

-• When a prospect converts to client → Create onboarding tasks
+• When a prospect converts to client, create onboarding tasks and send a welcome email

 Workflows